 - suppresses viral activity

-Other factors affecting progression
+Other factors that affect progression

 - HIV subtype

-- the presence of other infections
+- presence of other infections

 What are the first signs of getting the virus that causes AIDS?